carloscabo/MQBE/README.md

 ## First

-First part depends on a little piece of CSS, where you define your mediaquery breakpoint you must add an string to idenfy that state from the JS.
+First part depends on a little piece of CSS, where you define your mediaquery breakpoints.
+You must add an string to idenfy that state from the JS.
 It's easier that it sounds.
 Take a look to the code below.

     /* DESKTOP */
     @media all and (min-width:1px) {